 Passing on the baton

 In spite of the loss of its founders, Glyndebourne continued its pursuit of perfection under new leaders.
 In 1958 George Christie succeeded his father as Chairman of Glyndebourne Productions, a position he held for 41 years.
-He retired on 31 December 1999, but remains on the Board of Trustees.
+He retired on 31 December 1999, and remained on the Board of Trustees until his death in May 2014.
 The family connection remains secure, however, with the appointment of Sir George’s second son, Gus, as Executive Chairman.

 Carl Ebert’s gradual retirement was felt keenly - he had been in sole charge of almost all productions since 1934.
 Günther Rennert was appointed his successor in 1960, but he was not to be the sole producer.
 During this period Franco Enriquez and Peter Ebert were also creating works, joined occasionally by other guest producers such as Franco Zeffirelli and Michael Redgrave.
 As a result Glyndebourne’s style of opera production began to diversify and the repertoire to expand.